tschamm/boschshc-hass/README.md

 # Known Issues

-* Restart necessary when new devices are added to SHC or deleted from SHC
+* After adding new devices to SHC, reloading the component is necessary before these devices appear in HomeAssistant.
-* The integration is not (yet) async
+* The integration is not (yet) async.
+* Hue Lights added to SHC do not appear in HomeAssistant.
+Use the default Hue component instead.